cncf/devstats.archive/docs/dashboards/kubernetes/reviewers.md

 - For more information about `gha_events` table please check: [docs/tables/gha_event.md](https://github.com/cncf/devstats/blob/master/docs/tables/gha_events.md).
 - Then comes the final select which returns multiple rows (one for All repository groups combined and then one for each repository group).
 - Each row returns single value, so the metric type is: `multi_row_single_column`.
 - Each row is in the format column 1: `reviewers,RepoGroupName`, column 2: `NumberOfReviewersInThisRepoGroup`.
-Number of rows is N+1, where N=numbe rof repo groups.
+Number of rows is N+1, where N=number of repo groups.
 One additional row for `reviewers,All` that contains number of repo groups for all repo groups.
 - Value for each repository group is calculated as a number of distinct actor logins who:
 - Are not bots (see [excluding bots](https://github.com/cncf/devstats/blob/master/docs/excluding_bots.md).)
 - Added `lgtm` or `approve` label in a given period (`gha_issues_events_labels` table)